chicecream/mini-world/README.md

     The alias semantics of destructuring assignment

-    The captured data elements are bound to the variabl
+    The captured data elements are bound to the variables.
+    After the binding, write to or read from the vari